arc53/DocsGPT/README.md

 Copy .env_sample and create .env with your openai api token
 4. Run the app
 `python app.py`
+5. Start worker with `celery -A app.celery worker -l INFO`

 To start frontend
 1. Navigate to `/frontend` folder